 With a very high 11-blade count aperture, point light sources captured with a narrow aperture setting and showing a sunstar effect will have 22 points.
 In general, the more a lens is stopped down, the larger and better-shaped the sunstars tend to be.
 Wide aperture lenses tend to be advantaged in this regard, and for that reason, I often select a wider aperture lens than is required by other constraints.
 This lens can produce beautiful stars.

 The examples above were captured at f/16.
-In general, the wider the focal length used on a fixed max aperture zoom lens, the larger and better shaped the sunstars are due to the aperture opening being made considerably smaller at 24mm than at 70mm to achieve the same aperture setting.
+In general, the wider the focal length used on a fixed max aperture zoom lens, the better shaped the sunstars are due to the aperture opening being made considerably smaller at 24mm than at 70mm to achieve the same aperture setting.

 The design of this lens is illustrated above and described below.